-Idan soon become a successful backup musician and recording session player for some of Israel’s most popular singers.
-After a few years of helping others gain success and notoriety, Idan decided it was time to pursue a project that reflected his musical ideals, and he began working on a demo recording in a small studio he set up in the basement of his parent’s home in Kfar Saba.
+As a teenager, Idan started playing keyboards, and studied jazz in high school, which honed his skills at improvisation and working with other musicians.
+Idan soon become a successful backup musician and recording session player.
+After a few years of helping others gain success and notoriety, Idan decided it was time to pursue a project that reflected his musical ideals, and he began working on a demo recording in a small studio he set up in the basement of his parent’s home.
 He thought it would be a good idea to invite a number of different singers and musicians to participate, in order to better demonstrate his distinct styles and the ways in which he worked with a variety of artists.

+Idan sought to celebrate his appreciation and respect for different cultures through his music.
+Idan invited dozens of his friends and colleagues from diverse backgrounds to participate in his recordings.
 As the interest in the recording began to grow, demand for live shows increased.
 Given the number of musicians who participated in the recordings, it would have been impossible to have them all appear on stage, so Idan decided to pick a core group of performers in addition to himself who were both versatile and strong individual artists in their own right.

 From the beginning, Idan saw the project as a collaboration between artists who each bring their own musical culture and talents to the stage.
 “There would be no front man,” Idan says.
 “I would sit at the side and watch things and see what occurs.
 Every song would have a different singer, we would sit in a half circle and each musician would have a chance to demonstrate what they have to offer.”
 The live show became symbolic of the album, as it brought together a group of people of different backgrounds but each is equal to the other.

 This sentiment is reflected in the decision to name the collective The Idan Raichel Project.
-Says Raichel, “If I had called the album just ‘Idan Raichel,’ people would have thought that Raichel is the main voice on all the songs.
+Says Idan, “If I had called the album just ‘Idan Raichel,’ people would have thought that Raichel is the main voice on all the songs.
 I wrote the songs and I arranged and produced them, but I perform them together with other vocalists and musicians.
 On the other hand, we are not a group.
 It’s something in between."
 To date over 95 different singers aged 16 to 91 years old from dozens of different countries and cultural backgrounds have participated in the Project’s recordings or performances.

 In 2009 the Idan Raichel Project released their second international release Within My Walls.
 Much of the album was recorded while Idan was on tour, during recording sessions in hotel rooms, backstage dressing areas, private homes and other impromptu settings.
 During his extensive travels, Idan met with scores of musicians from diverse backgrounds, and ever the collaborator, he made sure to exchange musical ideas with them.
 Along the way, he recorded and co-wrote songs with Colombian singer Marta Gómez, Cape Verdean luminary Mayra Andrade and the silken-voiced Somi of Rwandan and Ugandan heritage.

 The Project’s spectacular live show has enchanted audiences worldwide.
 They have headlined in some of the world’s most prestigious venues, including New York's Central Park Summer Stage, Apollo Theater, Town Hall and Radio City Music Hall, Los Angeles’ Kodak Theater, the Sydney Opera House, Zenith and Bataclan in Paris, London’s Royal Albert Hall and many international festivals.
-They have also performed across Europe, South & Central America, Hong Kong, Singapore, India, Ethiopia, South Africa, Ghana and dozens of other countries for enraptured audiences of all backgrounds.
+They have also performed across Europe, South & Central America, Hong Kong, Singapore, India, Ethiopia, South Africa, Ghana, Japan and dozens of other countries for enraptured audiences of all backgrounds.